-Minimally invasive bunion surgery performed in our foot clinic differs from a traditional bunionectomy and offers several advantages.
-New advances in minimal incision bunion surgery techniques and technology have allowed for a shorter operative time, less postoperative pain, and overall an easier and faster recovery period.
-One of the biggest advantages of choosing to remove bunions with a minimally invasive procedure is the ability to perform the bunion correction with minimal trauma or visible scars to the overlying skin and soft tissue.
+Minimally invasive bunion surgery performed in our foot clinic differs from a traditional procedure and offers several advantages.
+New advances in minimal incision techniques and technology have allowed for a shorter operative time, less postoperative pain, and an easier and faster recovery period.
+One of the biggest advantages of choosing a minimally invasive procedure is the ability to perform bunion correction with minimal trauma or visible scars to the overlying skin and soft tissue.

 By avoiding large incisions, less soft tissue gets disrupted during the surgical procedure to remove bunions which results in less swelling and overall pain.
 The recovery time is also greatly reduced and you will be able to start putting weight on your foot shortly after surgery.

 To the right are before and after pictures from real patients who went through minimally invasive bunion surgery in NYC at our center.
-When performed by the best rated bunion surgeon Dr. Solomon, the scarring after minimal incision bunion removal is barely visible.
-She is highly trained in innovative, minimal incision surgical techniques and in using the most advanced surgical equipment available in the USA.
+The scarring after minimal incision removal is barely visible.
+Our surgeon is highly trained in innovative, minimal incision surgical techniques and using the most advanced surgical equipment available in the USA.

-During traditional bunion surgery, many foot surgeons in New York make large incisions in some cases over two and a half inches long.
-The surgery scar is barely visible in the top picture on the right, thanks to no scar bunionectomy, a new minimally invasive technique.
-Dr. Solomon specializes in performing small incision bunion surgery with minimal or no scars.
+During traditional surgery, many foot surgeons in New York make large incisions, in some cases over two and a half inches long.
+Thanks to a new minimally invasive technique, the surgery scar is barely visible in the top picture on the right.
+Our Podiatrists specialize in performing small incision bunion surgery with minimal or no scars.

 According to the study published on PubMed in 2019: This new minimally invasive bunion procedure is a more effective and reliable method of correcting foot deformities (hallux valgus) when compared to traditional procedures.
 It provides a higher level of satisfaction and excellent outcomes with low complication and recurrence rates.
-Furthermore, a minimally invasive method to correct or remove bunions improved the cosmetic results by avoiding the formation of a scar.
+Furthermore, a minimally invasive method improved the cosmetic results by avoiding the formation of a scar.

 Doctor’s Note: Not all patients are suitable candidates for minimally invasive bunion surgery.
 People whose deformity is severe, have other toe deformities, or who had prior bunion removal surgery, may require a more involved surgical procedure.
 It’s best to consult your orthopedic foot and ankle surgeon to see which treatment option is appropriate for you.